 Data input—For pointing the software to the folder containing the data input files (Searcher Efficiency, Carcass Persistence, Search Schedule, Density Weighted Proportion, and Observed Fatalities), all in .csv format.

-Analyses—For determining the best Searcher Efficiency and Carcass Persistence models and combining input data from several search classes and/or time periods into an estimate of total mortality.
+Analyses—For determining the best Searcher Efficiency and Carcass Persistence models and combining input data from several search classes and/or time periods into an estimate of total mortality and estimates of mortality by subcategories (for example, season, species, size, sector, search team).

 Comparison to Other Methods